snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 I’m able to complete the password reset email notification functionality for the rider and driver account.The email contification contains OTP.

 As a part of google maps integration with ride address locations, researched the google maps API.
 As a part of progress, I have generated the key for an API.
 Research is going on to show improvements in functionalities.

+Rider will be notified through the email about the final status of the ride i.e requested ride is approved or rejected by the driver.